Free Stock Profit Calculator

 Tax-loss harvesting involves selling losing positions to realize capital losses that offset capital gains from winning positions.
 If you have $5,000 in capital gains and $3,000 in capital losses in the same year, you only owe tax on the net $2,000 gain.
 If your losses exceed your gains, you can deduct up to $3,000 of excess losses against your ordinary income, with any remaining losses carried forward to future years.
 This strategy is particularly valuable in taxable brokerage accounts and can meaningfully reduce your annual tax bill.

 If you bought shares of the same stock at different times and prices, you can choose which specific lots to sell.
 This is called specific lot identification (or specific share identification).
-By selling the highest-cost shares first, you minimize your taxable gain.
+By selling the highest-cost shares first, you reduce your taxable gain.
 Most brokerages support specific lot selection at the time of sale.
 The default method if you do not specify is usually FIFO (first in, first out), which may not be the most tax-efficient choice.

 The simplest tax strategy is paying attention to holding periods.
 If you are sitting on a profitable position and approaching the one-year mark, the tax savings from waiting until you qualify for long-term treatment can be substantial.
 Of course, this involves risk: the stock could decline during the additional holding period.
 But all else being equal, the tax math strongly favors holding past the one-year threshold whenever practical.